apiraino/apiraino.github.io/content/2020-08-02-emacs-themes-24bit.md

 Of course not: bugs!

 If you followed and implemented the above steps, congratulations: I have just broke your shell when you ssh into a remote server supporting only 256 colors!
+The TERM environment variable is always sent.

 You can workaround this by aliasing the old color scheme: